-If one asks an engineer for an explanation of a system (be it existing or planned), one usually gets a statement of the kind "Disregarding pathological borderline cases, the normal behavior is ...".
-In other words, there is a healthy and clear distinction between the essential purpose of the system and all the nitty-gritty details of possible complications and unwanted effects.

-But as soon as one tries to transfer this principle to the rigorous world of mathematical specifications, one runs into a severe problem.
-If one specifies the essential features without explicitly mentioning the absence of all exceptional situations, one obtains inconsistent formulas.
-Experience shows that this leads to "formal noise" that exceeds the specification proper by an order of magnitude.
+When they explain the functioning of a system (be it existing or planned), engineers usually begin in the style: "Disregarding pathological borderline cases, the normal behavior is ...".
+In practice, there is a healthy distinction between the essential purpose of the system and all the nitty-gritty details of possible complications and unwanted effects.
+As soon as one tries to transfer this principle to the rigorous world of mathematical specifications, severe problems arise.
+Specifying the essential features without explicitly precluding the undesired exceptional situations often leads to inconsistencies.
+On the other hand, enumerating the undesired situations, and their interactions, is known to lead to "formal noise" that exceeds the specification proper by an order of magnitude.

-Therefore we introduce a special operator normally, denoted by \mathbb{N} that shall help us to overcome this deficiency.
+We attempt to mitigate this situation by introducing a special operator normally, denoted by \natural .
 We could define this operator as some kind of modality, but our framework allows us to introduce it as a simple abbreviation.

-Definition 3 (Normally) The normally operator $\underline{\mathbb{N}}$ is an abbreviation for an uninterpreted guarding predicate n:
+Definition 5 (Normally) The normally operator \natural is an abbreviation for an uninterpreted guarding predicate n: